Crafting a Compelling Message with Power Words [SEO Ranking Tips]

 It's as simple as that.
-"Mistakes" and "fooled" are both much more powerful and emotionally engaging than the abstract "things" and "not do," since they are not neutral.
-Both power words here affect the reader negatively, making them afraid of potentially being the "fool"... unless they click and read.
+"Mistakes" and "fooled" are both much more powerful and emotionally engaging than the abstract "things" and "not do" since they are not neutral.
+Both words affect the reader negatively, making them afraid of potentially being the "fool"... unless they click and read.

 Knowing where to use power words is easy - they're almost always beneficial.
-The difficulty comes when figuring out which words to use specifically.
-Randomly picking power words isn't going to do much for you, so you must carefully choose which power words to use in what situation.
-It's an excellent opportunity to maximize the value you can get from the smallest of details.
+The difficulty comes when figuring out which words to use precisely.
+Randomly picking persuasive words isn't do much for you, so you must carefully choose which power words to use in what situation.
+It's an excellent opportunity to maximize the value of the most minor details.

 To choose the correct power word to incorporate into your content, you need to ask yourself two simple questions: